kolide/kolide-quickstart/README.md

 ## Enroll Endpoints

-This Kolide demo comes with various methods for adding hosts.
-It can easily be tested with containerized fake hosts in Docker, but testing with real hosts will help you understand the true value Kolide can bring to your infrastructure.
+This Fleet demo comes with various methods for adding hosts.
+It can easily be tested with containerized fake hosts in Docker, but testing with real hosts will help you understand the true value Fleet can bring to your infrastructure.

 ### Add Docker-based Hosts